michal-franc/michal-franc.github.io/_drafts/net-sorting/2018-04-26-net-sorting-part4.md

   mov eax, ecx              move `a` to eax imul eax, edx             multiply `a` in the eax by `b` in edx
-                            -> in fastcall called function expects arguments in the registers imul eax, DWORD PTR [esp] multiply by `a*b` by `c` on the stack, esp is pointing at the top of stack -> in fastcall third parameters is on the stack ret 4                     return to the caller and cleanup stack from `c` -> in fastcall called function is cleaning up the stack
+                            -> in fastcall called function expects arguments in the registers imul eax, DWORD PTR [esp] multiply `a*b` by `c` on the stack, esp is pointing at the top of stack -> in fastcall third parameters is on the stack ret 4                     -> return to the caller and cleanup stack from `c` -> in fastcall called function is cleaning up the stack
-fastcall:
-  ret
 caller:
-  push 4          move `c` to the stack
+  push 4                    -> move `c` to the stack
-                  -> in fastcall third argument is passed using stack mov edx, 3      move `a` to edx mov ecx, 2      move `b` to ecx
+                            -> in fastcall third argument is passed using stack mov edx, 3                -> move `a` to edx mov ecx, 2                -> move `b` to ecx
                             -> in fastcall first 2 arguments are passed by registers call fastcall
   ret
 {% endhighlight %}